North West Cambridgeshire: History

 The seat was won upon its creation in 1997 by Sir Brian Mawhinney, former Conservative MP for Peterborough (which was gained at the same election by the Labour Party).
 He retired from the House of Commons in 2005 and was created Baron Mawhinney, of Peterborough in the county of Cambridgeshire.
 The Conservative Shailesh Vara represented the constituency from the 2005 general election until 2024.
-The seat changed hands to Labour's Sam Carling in the 2024 United Kingdom general election.
+The seat changed hands to Labour's Sam Carling in the 2024 general election.